 Scenario #3

-In this third scenario (unlike scenarios #1 and #2), a person seeking seed capital, a grant, or some other form of financing — arguably, has strong writing skills — and, consequently, both applies for funding and is successful in securing money.
-The individual is then, for instance, able to pursue his or her entrepreneurial dreams, or is able to fund a community program or nonprofit organization that happens to be in critical need of capital.
-What was the pivotal factor to secure funding?
-The requestor, as it were, was able to effectively communicate his or her thoughts, i.e., business case, through writing.
+In this third scenario (unlike scenarios #1 and #2), a person who is looking for seed capital or some other form of financing, arguably, does have strong writing skills.
+The person applies for funding and is successful in securing money.
+The individual now has the financial capital to pursue his or her entrepreneurial dreams, or, perhaps, to fund a community program or nonprofit organization that happens to be in critical need of financial support.

-As I said to Mayor Turner and the Houston City Council, and as I say now: The Secret to Writing: 10 Secrets to Effective Communication Through Writing, with its practical and time-tested strategies for effective written (and ultimately, verbal) communication, is much more than a book.
+As I said to Mayor Turner and the Houston City Council, and as I say now: The Secret to Writing: 10 Secrets to Effective Communication Through Writing, with its practical and time-tested strategies for effective written (and verbal) communication, is much more than a book.
 It is a tool that will add enduring value to your life.
 I promise.

-Buy your copy of The Secret to Writing: 10 Secrets to Effective Communication Through Writing – TODAY!
+Buy your copy of The Secret to Writing: 10 Secrets to Effective Communication Through Writing TODAY!